Could Such a Man Care?

 Indeed, think about the average person you know.
 You can probably imagine that this person would go along with great evil out of cowardice.
 Still, would the average person you know take the initiative to commit these horrors?
 That doesn’t make sense to me.

 The lesson: Maduro was never an idealist.
 Indeed, he was never an average person.
 The average person in his shoes would have done far less evil, and relinquished power long ago.
-What Maduro has done reveals what Maduro has always been: insatiably hunger for power.
+What Maduro has done reveals what Maduro has always been: insatiably hungry for power.

 So what?
 Well, while this is all clear in hindsight, Maduro used to have millions of fans all around the world.
 Millions of fans who took his rhetoric at face value.
 Millions of fans who thought he was a noble man.
 And these fans would have called me paranoid and unfair for calling their idol a power-luster.